Chapter 6: Of the Fall of Man, Of Sin, And of the Punishment Thereof

 - Rom.
 5:12-19; 1 Cor.
 15:21, 22, 45, 49; Ps 51:5; 58:3; Job 14:4; 15:14; Gen. 8:21; Prov.
 22:15; Eph.
 2:1-3; Rom.
 6:20; Heb.
 2:14, 15; 1 Thess.
 1:10

-Here is the Confession's full statement on the classic doctrine of Original Sin, or as Dr Wayne Grudem suggests, Inherited Sin.
+Here is the Confession's full statement on the classic doctrine of Original Sin, or as Dr. Wayne Grudem suggests, Inherited Sin.
 We see that Adam and Eve, or more specifically, Adam, stood in our place in the Garden.
 They were the tree of the human family, so to speak, and if the tree is corrupt, its fruits will also be corrupt (Matt.
 7:18).
 It was God who appointed Adam as the Federal Head of the human race, the legal representative.
 It was His doing, there is no questioning God's decision.
 He is righteous in all His ways and is never “unfair” (Deut.
 32:4; Gen. 18:25; Job 34:10).
 None of us would have done otherwise, if we were in their shoes, being tempted by the deceiver.
-Because of Adam and Eve's transgression of God's Law, the guilt of sin is imputed (attributed) to all their posterity and also the punishment therefore, hence why children die (that's the punishment of disobedience).
-This is not to imply that all children go to Hell, anymore than to say that the reason that Christians die is because of God's punishing them (See chapter 31 for more on this subject).
-The corrupted nature was carried over, transmitted, transported and imparted to all his descendants coming by “ordinary generation” (excluding the Lord Jesus Christ, who was the seed of the woman, not man and conceived by...
+Because of Adam and Eve's transgression of God's Law, the guilt of sin is imputed (attributed) to all their posterity and also the punishment, therefore, hence why children die (that's the punishment of disobedience).
+This is not to imply that all children go to Hell, anymore than to say that the reason that Christians die is that God is punishing them (See chapter 31 for more on this subject).
+The corrupted nature was carried over, transmitted, transported and imparted to all his descendants coming by “ordinary generation” (excluding the Lord Jesus Christ, who was the seed of the woman, not man and conceived by the Holy Spirit).